adityaarun2/exploratory-data-analysis-project/README.md

 * **Alternate Hypothesis:** There is a significant difference between the distributions of the column when the description is missing vs. when the description is not missing.

 Additionally, we will be using the **absolute difference of means** as our test statistic in this permutation test since we are dealing with quantitative distributions.

+### Missingness Dependency

+(present and interpret results of your missingness permutation tests with respect to data and question, embed a plotly plot related to missingness exploration)

+---

+## Hypothesis Testing

+To answer our overarching question, we will conduct a permutation test because we are trying to determine whether complex and simple recipes are drawn from the same distribution.
+We will conduct the test utilizing the following pair of hypotheses under a significance level of 𝛼 = 0.05:

+* **Null Hypothesis:** There is no difference between the mean average ratings of simple recipes versus the mean average ratings of complex recipes.
+* **Alternate Hypothesis:** There is a difference between the mean average ratings of simple recipes versus the mean average ratings of complex recipes.

+Lastly, in order to measure the difference, we will be using a **absolute difference of means** test statistic because we are comparing two quantitative distributions.

+(Embed a visualization related to your hypothesis test in your website)

+---

 ## Conclusion